Admission Information

 Government funding for free Early Years Education is available for 15 hours a week for all children from January, September or April following their 3rd birthday.

 30 hour funded places are available for working parents who meet the government criteria.
-All fees are payable in advance.

 If you would like to apply for a place at our nursery for your 3 year old child please complete our application form or call into the school office to collect a form.